rhyhorn277/jetpack/_inc/client/components/module-settings/README.md

 ## connectModuleOptions

-High order component that connects to Jetpack modules'options redux state selectors and action creators.
+A High Order Component that connects to Jetpack modules'options redux state selectors and action creators.

 **Arguments**